Skip to content Skip to footer

 What is Roosevelt Reads?
 Roosevelt Reads is a monthlong reading challenge and PTA fundraiser that promotes literacy, creates good reading habits, and raises needed funds for programs that benefit all Roosevelt students.

-How do students participate in Roosevlet Reads?
-During Roosevelt Reads, every kid in the school maintains a weekly reading log for four weeks.
+Reading Goals During Roosevelt Reads, every kid in the school maintains a weekly reading log for four weeks.
 There are activities and incentives throughout the month to encourage more reading.
 Younger students, who are not independent readers yet, can log “being read to” time and time spent sitting and looking at a book.
+Teachers will set classroom reading goals for their students, and all students will receive an incentive prize determined by their teacher, such as a classroom popsicle party or a paperback book.

 Record all donations on your sponsor envelope.
 Any amount of money raised will help our school and is greatly appreciated!